 After about 1 km, you’ll go slightly uphill to cross a spur, it can be muddy around here, so watch your footing.
 Again, there’s a small wooden waymarker post with a yellow arrow directing you.

 Once across, continue on a narrow path, to yet another gate and then head slightly uphill, towards a taller stone stile.
 There’s a green signpost, ‘Public Footpath to Oakenclough & Teggs Nose’.

 Tegg’s Nose is just on the edge of the Peak District, but it gives you great views of Macclesfield Forest, Shutlingsloe and Shining Tor hils.

 After you’ve climbed over the stile, turn left and follow the track for about 700 m, before reaching a road.

 Turn right, down the road for a few hundred metres, then look for a metal gate on your right, taking you on a narrow path walking parallel to Oaken Clough.

 Follow the clough, over a small wooden bridge, over a wooden stile, until you reach a small pond and buildings at Oakenclough.
 Then up the footpath across the track that takes you uphill.

 Grid reference SJ 949 698

-At the top, go through another gate, the path is less-defined and muddy.
+At the top, go through another gate, where the path is muddy and less-defined.
 Make your way past the second pond on your left and over a wooden stile down to a narrow track between two wire fences.

 Follow this path, now going downhill, all the way to the road.
-You’ll go through a metal gate and see a pub on the opposite side of the road.
-Sadly, this pub has now closed.
+You’ll go through a metal gate and see a pub on the opposite side of the road, the Hanging Gate.